 Hastings and Dakota Railway.
-In 1867 the Hastings and Dakota Railway was incorporated with the goal of railroad transportation across the Rocky Mountains and continuing on to the Pacific Ocean.
+In 1867 the Hastings and Dakota Railway was incorporated with the goal of creating railroad transportation westward and across the Rocky Mountains and continuing on to the Pacific Ocean.
 Its first company president was General Wm.
 C. LeDuc, whose 1865 National Register of Historic Places home in Hastings in 1958 became the first property to be acquired by the Minnesota Historical Society.
-The Hastings and Dakota Railway (H & D) became a division of the Chicago, Milwaukee, and St. Paul Railway, which was often simply called the Milwaukee Road.
+The Hastings and Dakota Railway (H & D) later became a division of the Chicago, Milwaukee, and St. Paul Railway, which was often simply called the Milwaukee Road.
 The H & D never made it to the Pacific Ocean on its own, but it later became the main line of the Milwaukee Road's Coast Extension to Seattle, Washington, which was finally completed in 1909.
 The H & D had two major runs, one northerly along the famous "Lake Street Depression" in Minneapolis, the other a southerly run across a Minnesota River crossing bridge, then through Chaska, Carver, and Cologne.

 The Hastings & Dakota Railway reached Carver in 1871, went across the northern portion of town in 1872, and extended through Dahlgren Township, Benton Township, and Young America to Glencoe in McLeod County in 1873.
+From 1872 to 1883 former

-In the 1870s it already stretched across Minnesota to the South Dakota Border at Ortonville, Minnesota.
-For many years the H & D Railroad maintained a small depot in Carver on platted 7th Street East, and was located immediately to the east of the 7th Street intersection with Lime Streets and to the east of present day Lions Park.
-An 1880s train schedule indicates that H & D passenger trains departed Carver at 9:50 a.m. and 6:37 p.m and that freight trains left at 7:32 a.m. and 9:05 p.m.
+Cvil War Capt.
+William H. Mills was the station agent for the H&D Railroad at Carver.
+In the 1870s the railroad already stretched across Minnesota to the South Dakota Border at Ortonville, Minnesota.
+For many years the H & D Railroad maintained a small depot in Carver on platted 7th Street East, and was located immediately to the east of the 7th Street intersection with Lime Streets and to the east of thr present day Lions Park.
+An 1880s train schedule indicates that H & D passenger trains then departed Carver at 9:50 a.m. and 6:37 p.m and that freight trains left at 7:32 a.m. and 9:05 p.m.

-In May 1909 the depot was destroyed by fire 30 minutes after the morning train passed through, perhaps ignited by sparks.
+In May 1909 the depot was destroyed by fire 30 minutes after the morning train passed through, perhaps ignited by locomotive sparks.
 Lost were the possessions of the railroad agent and his family as well as the express and freight building.
-During those years 7th Street ran parallel to the railroad tracks and connected to the west at Broadway, the hill up from Broadway not as steep as it is today.
+During those years 7th Street ran parallel to the railroad tracks and connected to the west at Broadway, the hill up from Broadway not being as steep as it is today.
 At the intersection of Lime and 7th the railroad maintained a large right of way which was there comprised of a double track around the depot in the shape of a large football.
 Oak Street then ran up the hill from 5th Street to connect the depot with downtown by a hill less steep than Lime Street.
 On Saturday, Dec.
-27, 1871 immigrant Swedes John Hilder and Swan Johnson were both killed building the

-H & D Railroad when a sand bank they were working on caved in and buried them about a mile from Carver.
+27, 1871 immigrant Swedes John Hilder and Swan Johnson were both killed building the H & D Railroad when a sand bank they were working on caved in and buried them about a mile from Carver.